We recently released version 3.2 of FP Haskell Center. We want

 We are proud of every improvement we make to FP Haskell Center

-Do you like this blog post and need help with industrial Haskell, Rust or DevOps?
+Do you like this blog post and need help with DevOps, Rust or functional programming?
 Contact us.